requestly/interceptor/README.md

 Requestly HTTP Interceptor is an open-source HTTP interception and traffic debugging tool that helps developers intercept, inspect, monitor, and modify HTTP(S) traffic directly from browsers and desktop apps.

-It supports powerful debugging workflows including request/response modification, API mocking, session recording, traffic inspection, and environment overrides without requiring complex proxy or VPN setup.
+It supports powerful debugging workflows including request/response modification, API mocking, traffic inspection, and environment overrides without requiring complex proxy or VPN setup.

 Trusted by **300,000+ developers** and **11,000+ companies worldwide**.